Hanukkah: Candle-lighting time

 Hanukkah lights should usually burn for at least half an hour after it gets dark.
-Many light at sundown and those who do so should be careful to have enough oil or wax to last until half an hour after dark.
-Most Hasidim and many other communities light later, generally around nightfall.
+Many light at sundown, while most Hasidim and many other communities light later, generally around nightfall.
 Many Hasidic Rebbes light much later to fulfill the obligation of publicizing the miracle by the presence of their Hasidim when they kindle the lights.

 Inexpensive small wax candles sold for Hanukkah burn for approximately half an hour so should be lit no earlier than nightfall.
 Friday night presents a problem, however.
 Since candles may not be lit on Shabbat itself, the candles must be lit before sunset.
 However, they must remain lit through the lighting of the Shabbat candles.
 Therefore, the Hanukkah menorah is lit first with larger candles than usual, followed by the Shabbat candles.
 At the end of the Shabbat, there are those who light the Hanukkah lights before Havdalah and those who make Havdalah before the lighting Hanukkah lights.

 If for whatever reason one didn't light at sunset or nightfall, the lights should be kindled later, as long as there are people in the streets.
 Later than that, the lights should still be kindled, but the blessings should be recited only if there is at least somebody else awake in the house and present at the lighting of the Hannukah lights.

 Blessings over the candles

 Typically two blessings (brachot; singular: brachah) are recited during this eight-day festival when lighting the candles.
 On the first night only, the shehecheyanu blessing is added, making a total of three blessings.

-The first blessing is recited before the candles are lit, and while most recite the other blessing(s) beforehand as well, some have the custom to recite them after.
+The blessings are recited before each candle is lit.
 On the first night of Hanukkah one light (candle or oil) is lit on the right side of the menorah, on the following night a second light is placed to the left of the first but it is lit first, and so on, proceeding from placing candles right to left but lighting them from left to right over the eight nights.